 So, you’re not sure there’s a rad room in your future.
 That doesn’t mean you shouldn’t consider creating a rad room site plan now.
-Why? rad room Because fluoroscopic procedures and plain X-rays will be radically increasing as the world population gets COVID-19 vaccines.
+Why?
+Because fluoroscopic procedures and plain X-rays will be radically increasing as the world population gets COVID-19 vaccines.
 Plus, it’s always better to plan for the future.

 Rad Rooms